Views

 How to Use It

 Use this worksheet as a formative assessment after an introductory lesson on animal traits.
-Observe how students categorize the bat and spider to gauge their understanding of specialized movement.
+Observe how students categorize the butterfly and spider to gauge their understanding of specialized movement.
 It also serves as an excellent sub-plan filler, as the instructions are self-explanatory and require zero teacher explanation.
 Expect students to complete the matching and questions within a 10 to 15-minute instructional block.

 Who It's For

-This resource is primarily designed for Grade 1 students but remains appropriate for Grade 2 and 3 learners needing a review of living things.
+This resource is primarily designed for Grade 1 students but remains appropriate for Grade 2 learners needing a review of living things.
 It pairs naturally with animal-themed reading passages or a direct instruction lesson on habitat adaptations.
 The clear icons provide vital visual support for English Language Learners and emerging readers to succeed independently.